xhuang2020/json-m/README.md

 # Patterns

 ### Exact match
-Any json objet or array is by definition a json-m pattern exactly matching itself.
+Any json object or array is by definition a json-m pattern exactly matching itself.
 ```
 fun test() {
    val jsonMatchString = """